lizmat/articles/towards-a-Raku-Foundation.md

 When in late 2015 the initial release of what was then called "Perl6" came out, the rift only deepened: not wanting to relinquish the "Perl" nomer was felt by many in the Perl community as name squatting.
 In late 2019 the name squatting issue was resolved by changing the name of "Perl6" to the "Raku Programming Language".

-# Project Representation
+## Project Representation

-Open source projects that exist beyond the scope of the original developer need to have a way to be represented, and usually also a way to finance vital project infrastructure: technical infrastructure (such as providing websites and testing services), as well as organisational infrastructure (such as regular user events, Code of Conduct online and at events, project course decisions) and developmental support (such as grants).
+Open source projects that exist beyond the scope of the original developer need to have a way to be represented, and usually also a way to finance vital project infrastructure: technical infrastructure (such as providing websites and testing services), as well as organisational infrastructure (such as regular user events, Code of Conduct -both online and at events-, and project course decisions) and developmental support (such as grants).

 Because of Raku's historical roots, this has been taken care of (or sponsored by) Yet Another Society (or YAS, to most better known as "TPF" or "The Perl Foundation").
 After the name change of the language, YAS acquired a new alias: The Perl and Raku Foundation (or short: TPRF).
 But it has always felt like a remnant of historical connection that Raku had with Perl, rather than something that was a natural result of the developing situation.

 Keeping an Open Source foundation running requires volunteers willing to spend a sizeable amount of their free time on foundation matters.
 And it requires a source of funds to keep the foundation in working order.

-# Towards a Raku Foundation
+## Towards a Raku Foundation

 Historically YAS has received funding from many sources.
 Initially to support just Perl, later this was separated into support for Perl 5 and what was to be Perl 6.
 Over the years it has become more difficult for YAS to obtain funding.
 And has not received much funding for what is now Raku: there are probably many reasons for that, one of them being that Raku as a separate target for funding is not very visible on the foundation's website.